Baixuzx7/P2Sharpen/README.md

 #### To test :<br>

-* Running the "fusionpredict.py" to generate the pansharpening results.  <br>
+* Run the "fusionpredict.py" to generate the pansharpening results.  <br>
-* Open the Matlab and running the file ".\Evalution\FusionEval.m".  <br>
+* Open the Matlab and run the file ".\Evalution\FusionEval.m".  <br>